YaroslavM87/WeatherAPITest/README.md

 # WeatherAPITest

-Application that allows to know current weather conditions for the location specified by location's name
+Application that shows current weather conditions for the location specified by location's name